Nobody will ever guess these delicious, soft, and cakelike Cool Whip Cookies are made with just 4 ingredients!

 Recipe Success Tips

-And are so many cake mix flavors.
+And there are so many cake mix flavors.
 Here are some cake mix ideas you can also try:

 - Funfetti Cake Mix